 Flaming Geyser State Park, Washington

 Flaming Geyser State Park, Washington.

-Is there an entry fee at Flaming Geyser State Park, Washington?
+Is there actually a flame at Flaming Geyser State Park?

-What should I wear at Flaming Geyser State Park, Washington?
+What is there to do at Flaming Geyser State Park?

+Flaming Geyser State Park, Washington